 The largest ant colony in the world is the Argentine super colony, which measures 3,730 miles (6,004 km) in length.
 The colony stretches from near the city of A Coruna, Spain to near Genoa, on Italy’s coast.

-The Argentine ant is an invasive species to Europe.
+The Argentine ant is an invasive species in Europe.
 Once the species landed on European soil, it formed two super colonies, with the larger colony comprising the largest cooperative unit ever recorded!
 Other large ant colonies include:

-- Hokkaido Super Ant Colony: An ant colony on Japan’s northern-most island that at one point housed more than an estimated million queen ants!
+- Hokkaido Super Ant Colony: An ant colony on Japan’s northernmost island that at one point housed more than an estimated million queen ants!
 While urbanization has cut down the colony’s population, it’s believed that there are 45,000 nests connected by a complicated series of passages.

 - California Super Colony: Argentine ants have also become an invasive species in California.
 This colony is smaller than the European super colony, measuring “just” 560 miles.

 Summary of the 10 Largest Ants in the World

 These ants top the list as being among the 10 biggest ants to walk our planet.

 |8||Southern Wood Ant|